Summer at Seabury

 *Incoming Seabury 6th graders only

 Nervous about starting middle school?
 Afraid you might get lost in the hallways between classes?
-This class will help our incoming 6th grade Seabury students get over those first day jitters in a snap!
-From learning the lay of the land, hands-on lessons in organization and time management, to learning how to display lunchtime etiquette expectations, we will learn what it takes to be a successful Seahawk.
-By the end of the week, you’ll be ready to keep that new locker clean, navigate Google Classroom as well as our halls, and sit at Morning Meeting calmly and confidently on your first day.
-Of course, we will also have TONS of fun along the way getting to know each other and making new friendships through games, activities, and cross-curricular English/STEAM projects.
+This class will help our incoming 6th grade Seabury students get over those first day jitters!
+You’ll learn the lay of the land, have hands-on lessons in organization and time management, and learn lunchtime etiquette expectations on our way to becoming a successful Seahawk.
+By the end of the week, you’ll be ready to keep your new locker clean, navigate our halls, and sit at Morning Meeting calmly and confidently on your first day.
+Of course, we will also have TONS of fun along the way getting to know each other and making new friends through games, activities and all things Seabury!

 Frequently Asked Questions (FAQS)